 Create a vision to help maintain current customers while growing new customer acquisition and market share.
 Then, build a product team and set the process needed to execute on the vision.

-ADT was loosing market share.
-Experiencing attrition and acquisition problems as current customers canceled service and new customer sign ups were significantly slowing down.
+ADT was losing market share.
+Experiencing attrition and acquisition problems as current customers canceled service and new customer sign-ups were significantly slowing down.

 Although the company would classify itself as a home security company, ADT is really in the business of professional monitoring.
 They do not design or manufacture the products that come with their service.
 Their core competency is providing peace of mind to people who want human-to-human professional monitoring of their safety and security.

-The company was marketing their services using benefits the new consumer didn't care about.
-Inside the company there was a strong belief that consumers should find value in these benefits.
-Not only were we not addressing the needs of the customer, we were hanging our hat on facts that weren't resonating with the customer at all.
+The company was marketing its services using benefits the new consumer didn't care about.
+Inside the company, there was a strong belief that consumers should find value in these benefits.
+Not only were we not addressing the needs of the customer, but we were also hanging our hat on facts that weren't resonating with the customer at all.
 We needed to reinvent our products, services, messaging and ultimately the brand.

 Creating a vision

 The key to creating a solid vision of the future in a world that is changing so quickly is to understand human behavior and identify leading sociological patterns which would indicate foreshadowing.

 We needed to deeply understand our current customer so we spent weeks listening to our customers to understand their experience.

 Then we launched a qualitative study focused on exploring how families are living today and where might security and safety come into play.

 Next we did a competitive landscape study to see what other choices we were competing with.